ritwikgoel/TBshell/README.md

 -features

+-Added log files

 -SMTP mail sending(Slightly dopubtful)

--Convert text to morse code and maybe try to make something like cowsay
+- maybe try to make something like cowsay

 # Need to be done